solana-foundation/developer-content/content/courses/offline-transactions/durable-nonces.md

 >    transfers, contract interactions, or even executing pre-determined
 >    investment strategies.
 > 2. **Multisig Wallets**: Durable Nonces are very useful for multi-signature
->    wallets where one party signs a transaction, and others may confirm at a
+>    wallets where one party signs a transaction, and others may confirm it at a
 >    later time.
 This feature enables the proposal, review, and later execution
 >    of a transaction within a trustless system.
 > 3. **Programs Requiring Future Interaction**: If a program on Solana requires